-It is easiest to enter the proper settings for the speaker setup through the SPEAKER SETUP menu (Figure 5).
-If that menu is not already on your screen from the prior adjustments, press the OSD Button to bring up the MASTER MENU (Figure 1), and then press the Button twice so that the cursor is on the SPEAKER SETUP line.
-At this point, press the Set Button to bring up the SPEAKER SETUP menu (Figure 5).
+It is easiest to enter the proper settings for speaker setup through the SPEAKER SETUP menu (Figure 5).
+If that menu is not already on your screen from the prior adjustments, press the OSD Button 2 to bring up the MASTER MENU (Figure 1), and then press the ▼ Button 2 until the cursor is on the SPEAKER SETUP line.
+At this point, press the Set Button 3 to bring up the SPEAKER SETUP menu (Figure 5).